phronmophobic/blog/markdown/dewey-analysis.md

 ## Use a database

 Currently, the full analysis of every clojure repository is made available as a giant 600+ MB gzipped edn file.
-It would be great to make the data available in a more organized, structured, and queryable way (like a database).
+It would be great to make the data available in a more organized, structured, and queryable format (like a database).

 ## Example Usages